Cummings Foundation in Rwanda

 The School of Dental Medicine has the interest, experience, and capacity to develop effective global oral health initiatives.
 Currently, Rwanda has 11 dentists, or one dentist per 800,000 people.
 While it fares better with dental technicians—one per 135,593 inhabitants—these ratios leave the vast majority of Rwandans lacking even the most basic oral healthcare.

 Agahozo-Shalom Youth Village (ASYV) is a residential community in rural Rwanda serving highly vulnerable youth, many of whom were orphaned during and after the genocide in 1994.
-Cummings Foundation is delighted to partner with ASYV through its relationships with Partners In Health and Salem State University’s Center for Holocaust and Genocide Studies.
+Cummings Foundation is delighted to partner with ASYV through its relationships with Partners In Health, Tufts University, and Salem State University’s Center for Holocaust and Genocide Studies.

 Stories from Rwanda

 A Rwanda Experience: Notes from a working vacation

 By Joyce Cummings | January 12-24, 2012